 Sensible Organics company sells Nourish Organic Deodorant that carries the USDA Certified Organic distinction, among others.
 The Nourish Organic Deodorant website indicates that the primary ingredients are coconut oil, beeswax, cornstarch, cocoa seed butter, and shea butter.
 Nourish Organic Deodorant is also free of any fragrances, which is good, since added fragrances often indicate added chemicals.

 The customer reviews of Nourish Organic Deodorant have been overwhelmingly positive.
 At $10, a unit of Nourish Organic Deodorant is fairly cost-effective for conscientious customers.
-Find it at retailers like Amazon and Drustore.com, as well as grocery stores like Wegmans.
+Find it at retailers like Amazon and Wegmans.

 Death By Lavender Deodorant

 Customers have been raving about it, and it's a relatively inexpensive item at $9 a bottle.
-North Coast Organics products, like deodorant, are available at Whole Foods, LuckyVitamin.com, as well as other retailers across the country.
+You can buy this product directly from North Coast Organics as well as Whole Foods, and other retailers across the country.

 Organic Essence Deodorant